May 2026 Snapshot

 The Real Priorities of Advisory Cybersecurity Board Members Right Now

 Behavioral intelligence for Advisory Cybersecurity Board Members, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.7/5).
-Top priority: making security work easier for the industry.
+Top priority: establishing governance and 'rules of the road' for offensive/defensive cyber operations.

 Key Insights

-Advisory Cybersecurity Board Members score highest on Stakeholder (4.7/5) and Growth (4.4/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is making security work easier for the industry, while their most pressing challenge is breaches are a matter of when, not if, for companies.
-They measure success through ability to sell more product and make decisions using cio evolution comparison: learning from the historical adaptation of the cio role.
-Language that resonates includes "important", "evolution", and "accelerate".
-5 distinct behavioral archetypes emerge, with 59% clustering around archetype a approaches.
+Advisory Cybersecurity Board Members score highest on Stakeholder (4.7/5) and Narrative (4.2/5).
+Over the past six months, the most notable change is a decrease in Narrative orientation.
+Their leading priority is establishing governance and 'rules of the road' for offensive/defensive cyber operations, while their most pressing challenge is lack of standards for securing the software factory.
+They measure success through accessibility - everyone equal, no tiered ticketing or exclusive rooms and make decisions using threat-response pairing - match philanthropic investment to specific, identified threat vectors (journalists → harassment funding).
+Language that resonates includes "important", "influence", and "resilient".
+5 distinct behavioral archetypes emerge, with 55% clustering around archetype a approaches.

 What's changing for Advisory Cybersecurity Board Members?